Direct applications to Deakin for Trimester 2 2022 close 26 June 2022

 Minimum admission criteria:

-- Bachelor degree in any discipline and three years relevant work experience*, or
+- Bachelor degree in any discipline and two years relevant work experience*, or

-- Graduate Certificate in a related discipline and five years relevant work experience*
+- Graduate Certificate in a related discipline and three years relevant work experience*

 All applicants must provide the following with their application:

 - current CV